Zero Trust Mode

 You can use Zero Trust Mode with the request filtering feature for additional security.

 This mode is only available for the Enterprise plan.
-It can be enabled on a per-application level.
+It can be enabled on a per-workspace level.

 If you would like to try this mode or learn more, please contact our support team.